dgp1130/blog/src/www/posts/ctor.md

 runtime, via its own condition or having that superclass provided as an input to a factory.
 Take for example a simple `Student` use case.
 Here, we want two implementations, one for good students and another for bad students.
-Then, we want to have a `FourthGrader` that applies specifically to 4th graders like Bart.
+Then, we want to have a `FourthGrader` class that applies specifically to 4th graders like Bart.
 How can we design the `FourthGrader` class to reuse our good/bad distinction?

 ```typescript